 Sponsored projects revenue includes research and other programs sponsored by government, industrial and other sources.
 Direct sponsored projects revenue represents reimbursement of costs incurred in direct support of sponsored projects.
 Such revenue is recognized when the direct costs are incurred.
 In addition, sponsored projects normally provide for the recovery of indirect costs supporting the project.
 Indirect sponsored projects revenue is recorded at rates established in advance by Carnegie Mellon through negotiations with the United States government and other sponsors.
+The actual federal indirect cost rate is audited by the Defense Contracts Audit Agency (DCAA) and a final fixed rate agreement is signed by the United States government and Carnegie Mellon.
+The variance between the negotiated fixed and the final audited indirect cost rate results in a carryforward (over or under recovery) that is included in the calculation of negotiated fixed rates in future years.
 Amounts received from sponsors under agreements that require the exchange of assets, rights or other privileges between Carnegie Mellon and the sponsor are recorded as deferred revenue until the contract terms are fulfilled.
-For the years ended June 30, 2017 and 2016, respectively, 55% and 52% of sponsored projects revenue is generated from two federal agencies.
+For the years ended June 30, 2018 and 2017, respectively, 54% and 55% of sponsored projects revenue is generated from two federal agencies.